 - Multi-platform: We want to be where the user is.
 Upper allows instantaneous syncing across multiple platforms and tools, website, smartphone, tablet, iOS, and Android.
 Plan and sync live across all platforms.

 - Optimizing Routes: The quickest and shortest route is always the best for deliveries.
-Our software solution will help you find the best road to use our custom advanced route optimization algorithm.
+Our software solution will help you find the best road to use our custom advanced route optimization algorithm and route planning features.

-- User-Friendly Design: We’ve designed with users in mind – the simpler, the better.
+- User-Friendly Design: We’ve designed our web app and mobile app with our users in mind – the simpler, the better.
 The fewer clicks, the better.
 The more value-added, the better.
-I think you get the point. ; )
+I think you get the point. 😉

 - Easy Stops Input: Add unlimited stops by importing a spreadsheet or by adding stops one by one.